 Unlike other tools used in game development, Game Engines are specific to this industry and helps the developer reduce time and effort in performing repetitive tasks.
 Some of the best game engines are:

-- Unity 3D: With a market share of 45% in the Global Game Engine Market and preferred by 47% game developers, Unity is well known when it comes to game engines.
+- Unity 3D: With a market share of 45% in the Global Game Engine Market and preferred by 47% of game developers, Unity is well known when it comes to game engines.
 It is popular among developers and designers for its cross-platform game engine which is widely used in the development of 2D and 3D games.
 Featuring powerful tools like Cinemachine and Timeline, Unity3D enables the artist to create content and gameplay sequences without any engineering or technological know-how.
 Some of the well known features of this game engine are: Multiple Platform Support, Easy Scripting languages, Cost effective, Extensively collected Asset Store, Easy access to Online Tutorials

 - Unreal Engine: A product of Epic Games, Unreal Engine is an award winning complete suite of creation tools for photoreal visuals and real-time immersive experiences.
 Having a vast community of peer developers and forums, developers working on Unreal get access to quick assistance while debugging.
 Having a built in data import and optimization feature helps in repurposing data from a host of DCC, CAD, and BIM formats.
 Packed with real-time ray tracing and film-quality post-process effects, it is easy for the game developers to get the look they desire.
 Unreal and unity3d game engine are two tough competitors dominating major of the gaming industry.

-- HTML5: A stack of software solution that defines the behavior of web page content by carrying out a markup-based pattern to it including a detailed processing model that encourages better interoperable implementations.
-It rationalizes, improves and then modifies the content available for documents, and structures elements and APIs for performing diverse Attributes of form, Graphics and Multimedia.
+- HTML5: A stack of software solutions that define the behavior of web page content by carrying out a markup-based pattern to it including a detailed processing model that encourages better interoperable implementations.
+It rationalizes, improves, and then modifies the content available for documents, and structures elements and APIs for performing diverse Attributes of form, Graphics, and Multimedia.
 HTML5 can handle content and formats better than its predecessors.

-Along with game engine game developers need to have some design tools.
+Along with the game engine, game developers need to have some design tools.
 To develop the game, there will be an experienced team of game designers who would be proficient in the software below.